Medicine Overview of Aceten Tablet

 No it is not known to interact with anesthesia

-Captopril lowers blood pressure and it does not lower the heart rate.
-However, increase in potassium levels due to captopril treatment (a known side effect) can cause lowering of heart rate.
+Aceten lowers blood pressure and it does not lower the heart rate.
+However, increase in potassium levels due to Aceten treatment (a known side effect) can cause lowering of heart rate.

 User Submitted Feedback For Aceten 12.5mg Tablet

 What are you using this medicine for?